Legit Benefits Of Minimalism And Living With Less

 👉 Donating unused items helps people in real need

-When you dive into the decluttering process you’ll find so many things to donate.
+When you dive into the decluttering process, you’ll find so many things to donate.
 Even after practicing minimalism, you’ll inevitably find that you grow out of things and hobbies.
-Giving and donating are never a waste.
+Giving and donating is never a waste.

 👉 Your kids will have less stuff to go through when you’re gone